ReaganD1/Project1-Reagan_Dhar/README.md

 ## Notes

 Here's a place for any other notes on the app, it's creation process, or what you learned this unit!
+**I learned how to navigate in android studio, as well as how to change different parts of this project.**
 ## License

 Copyright **2023** **Reagan Dhar**